-Like us, Frida was at times frightened, vulnerable, and insecure.
+Like us, Frida was, at times, frightened, vulnerable, and insecure.

 In time, she boldly exaggerated her mustache and unibrow in her paintings; she thought they were lovely.

 Rather than mask her indigenous roots, Kahlo celebrated them with her embroidered clothing and Indian jewelry.

 Frida’s owning of the myriad ways she didn’t fit in, led to her becoming a household word.

 Tip 5 For Creatives: Your Ideal Audience Will Appreciate Your Emotional Bravery

-One of our jobs as artists is to explore the realm of the personal and express it for those who can’t or won’t; and to do it no matter how society mocks or shames us for it.
+One of our jobs as artists is to explore the realm of the personal and express it for those who can’t or won’t and to do it no matter how society mocks or shames us for it.

-Frida is living proof that what you may consider insanely personal, crazy or shameful about your physical being, your past or what you feel called to make art about-may in fact be the very thing your future ideal audience will passionately relate to and be thankful for.
+Frida is living proof that what you may consider insanely personal, crazy, or shameful about your physical being, your past, or what you feel called to make art about may, in fact, be the very thing your future ideal audience will passionately relate to and be thankful for.

 The Diary of Frida Kahlo: An Intimate Self Portrait by Alas Rojas lets you peek inside the covers of one of Kahlo’s own visual diaries.

-Frida’s largest and most critically acclaimed works were painted around the time of her divorce in 1940.
+I noticed in my research on Kahlo that her largest and most critically acclaimed works were painted around the time of her divorce in 1940.

 The historic Las Dos Fridas (The Two Fridas) was accomplished shortly after the couple filed for divorce in 1939.

-While divorced, Kahlo also created the now famous Autorretrato con Collar de Espinas (Self Portrait with Hummingbird And Thorn Necklace).
+While divorced, Kahlo also created the now-famous Autorretrato con Collar de Espinas (Self Portrait with Hummingbird And Thorn Necklace).